 More than 95% of prostate cancers are a type called adenocarcinomas.
 A rare type of prostate cancer known as neuroendocrine cancer or small cell anaplastic cancer tends to spread earlier but usually does not make PSA.
 Read more about neuroendocrine tumors .

 Click to Enlarge

 These images used with permission by the College of American Pathologists.

 Looking for More of an Overview?

-- Cancer.Net En Español: Read about prostate cancer in Spanish or a one-page summary in an ASCO Answers Fact Sheet in Spanish.
+Cancer.Net En Español: Read about prostate cancer in Spanish or read a one-page ASCO Answers Fact Sheet in Spanish.
 Infórmase sobre cáncer de próstata en español o una hoja informativa de una página, Respuestas sobre el cáncer .

 The next section in this guide is Statistics , and it helps explain how many men are diagnosed with this disease and general survival rates.
 Or, use the menu on the side of your screen to choose another section to continue reading this guide.